dlaub3/blog/authentication/authentication-basics.md

 This is a great video on that subject: https://www.youtube.com/watch?v=996OiexHze0

 ## Security
 In this article I've assumed that cookies will be used for authentication.
-Cookies are vulnerable to XSS attacks such as CSRF.
+Cookies are vulnerable to XSS(Cross Site  Scripting) and CSRF(Cross Site Request Forgery).
 You can mitigate this by setting the cookie attributes `SameSite`, `Secure`, and `HttpOnly`.

 - `SameSite=Strict` the cookie will not be sent with requests initiate by a third party website
 - `Secure` the cookie will only be sent over secure HTTPS connections
 - `HttpOnly` the cookie cannot be accessed with JavaScript

 ## Summary
 In most scenarios you won't be required to implement authentication yourself.
-You’ll just need a basic understand of how it works and the trade-offs between various methods.
+You’ll just need a basic understanding of how it works and the trade-offs between various methods.
 You’ll also need to understand the security risks and how authentication can be compromised.